Find Palliative Care Near You

 Consider palliative care if:

 You’ll usually need a palliative care referral from your doctor.
 Tell all your medical care providers (doctors, nurses, specialists), and your family that you want it.
 Describe to your doctor what quality of life means to you such as spending time with loved ones, being relatively pain-free, being treated at the place of your choice, maybe your home.
 Let them know all your personal, cultural and religious beliefs that could affect treatment decisions.

-respiratory disease, kidney failure, Alzheimer’s, HIV/AIDS, amyotrophic lateral sclerosis (ALS) and multiple sclerosis should receive palliative care.
+Patients with progressive, incurable diseases, including but not limited to cancer, strokes, cardiac disease, respiratory disease, kidney failure, Dementia, Alzheimer’s, HIV/AIDS, amyotrophic lateral sclerosis (ALS) and multiple sclerosis should receive palliative care.
 In addition, families of these patients also receive palliative care.